 - The business case for civic dialogue and the role of firms in public engagement, and

-- Models and best practices for effective civic dialogues
+- Models and best practices for effective civic dialogues, including step-by-step direction and a checklist for action (also available separately).

 Civic dialogues are facilitated discussions that build broad-based consensus and commitment around issues that are complex and controversial.
 Dialogues can involve citizens, businesses, governments and other organizations.
 They represent democratic change, establishing a mandate for action through citizen involvement.